ILoveAGoodCrisp/Foundry/README.md

 - Open Blender and navigate to Edit > Preferences.
 Switch to the Add-ons tab and click Install in the top right.
 Select the Foundry Addon zip file using the file browser dialog

-- Activate the addon and follow the [guide](#quick-start-guide) below to get started with using Foundry.
+- Activate the addon and follow the [guide](#quick-start-guide) below to get started with using Foundry

 ## Quick Start Guide
 - Open Foundry Preferences and input the paths to your Editing Kits.
-You can either paste the paths or use the folder icon to open a folder browser dialog.
+You can either paste the paths or use the folder icon to open a folder browser dialog

 ![](img/preferences.png)